A few years ago, I was trying to learn SEO.

 - Reviewing your Organic traffic for the last year in Google Analytics

-- Reviewing rankings you have using a rank tracking tool like Ahrefs or Semrush.
+- Reviewing rankings you have using a rank trackings tool like Semrush or Ahrefs.

 - Crawling your site using Ahrefs or Semrush and find what technical issues you have.